Little Missouri Falls

-The Little Missouri Falls is a sizable waterfall on the upper reaches of the Little Missouri River in southwest Arkansas in the Ouachita National Forest.
+The Little Missouri Falls is a sizable waterfall on the upper reaches of the Little Missouri River in the Ouachita National Forest, Arkansas, United States.
 It is a stairstep fall in a deep gorge.
 The falls can be reached by an all-weather gravel road, and there is a parking area with restrooms and a paved trail leading to observation sites.
 Water flow is greatest during the winter and spring months.